SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 The properties of an instance can be accessed using :newTerm:`dot syntax`:

-.. testcode:: classesAndStructures
+.. testcode:: customTypes

     --> println("The width of someSize is \(someSize.width)")
     <-- The width of someSize is 0.0

 ``someSize.width`` refers to the ``width`` property of ``someSize``.
-Dot syntax can also be used to drill down into sub-properties such as the ``width`` property in the ``size`` property of a ``Rectangle``:
+Dot syntax can be used to drill down into sub-properties such as the ``width`` property in the ``size`` property of a ``Rectangle``:

-.. testcode:: classesAndStructures
+.. testcode:: customTypes

     --> println("The width of someRectangle is \(someRectangle.size.width)")
     <-- The width of someRectangle is 0.0

-Unlike Objective-C,
-the values of sub-properties can be set directly, regardless of their type.
-In the example below, ``someRectangle.size.width`` is set to a new value of ``2.0``, even though it is a sub-property of ``someRectangle.size``:
+Dot syntax can also be used to assign a new value to a variable property:

-.. testcode:: classesAndStructures
+.. testcode:: customTypes

     --> someRectangle.size.width = 2.0
     --> println("The width of someRectangle is now \(someRectangle.size.width)")